Multidisciplinary Engineering Technology - BS, STEM Education Track

 MXET Program Educational Objectives

-• Exhibit productivity in a dynamic work environment through a commitment to lifelong learning.
+3. Are engaged productively in a dynamic work environment through a commitment to lifelong learning.

 A continuous cycle of assessment and program improvement is used to ensure that these objectives are being met.
-Through interactions with industry and
+Through interactions with industry and academic partners, the Multidisciplinary Engineering Technology program offers a state-of-the-art curriculum that produces successful graduates.

 MXET Tracks

 The MXET program has a common core of courses and 29 additional credit hours that allow students to gain further experience with the focus area of choice.
 Currently, there are three focus areas, each represents a track of the MXET program.
 These tracks are mechatronics, STEM education, and electro marine engineering technology.
-The MXET program is offered at three distinct locations: College Station, Galveston, and McAllen.

 STEM Education Track